This post shares some resources for understanding Critical Race Theory.

 I also have four suggestions as you begin to study Critical Race Theory.

 I make this suggestion not because white people are bad.
-Rather, black, Latinx, and other minority people obviously know best what it is like to be a person of color in the U.S.
+Rather, black, Latino, and other minority people obviously know best what it is like to be a person of color in the U.S.

 So, if you truly want to understand Critical Race Theory, the experience of people of color is a good place to start.